Canterbury, New South Wales

-Canterbury is a suburb of south-western Sydney, in the state of New South Wales, Australia.
-Canterbury is located 10.5 km south-west of the Sydney central business district in the City of Canterbury-Bankstown.
+Canterbury is a suburb in the state of New South Wales, Australia.
+Canterbury is located 10.5 km south-west of the Sydney central business district in the City of Canterbury Bankstown.

 The former City of Canterbury took its name from the suburb, however its administrative centre was located in the adjacent suburb of Campsie, which is also a large commercial centre.

 History

 The original inhabitants of the area were the Bediagal clan of the Eora nation.

 The first European land grant in this suburb was of 100 acre to a "very good, pious, inoffensive man", the Reverend Richard Johnson (1753-1827), the colony's first chaplain, in 1793.
 He called his grant Canterbury Vale, as a tribute to Canterbury in England, and the suburb took its name from the farm.
 The farm extended over the area of modern-day Canterbury and Ashbury suburbs.
 By 1800, when it was sold to Lieutenant William Cox, the property covered 600 acre.
 In 1803, when it covered 900 acre, it was sold to Robert Campbell the elder (1769-1846), who then bought up most of the land north to Liverpool Road.
 The village of Canterbury was formed after 1841 subdivision of this land, then owned by Campbell.
 Sales of the land in the area west of Canterbury Road and north of the railway were successful, and several other sales followed in the 1840s and 1850s.
 Although the soil in this area was rather poor, there was some farm cultivation, but the main work was wood cutting and carting, and brickmaking.
 In 1840 the Australian Sugar Company bought 60 acre of Campbell's Canterbury estate and a steam engine was installed, but after passing through the hands of several owners, the factory closed in 1856.

 Other industries and trades such as boiling down works and tanneries later developed along the river.
 The Methodists built the first church in the suburb, with services beginning in 1841.
 The Bankstown railway line was completed in 1895, encouraging suburban development and leading to the area becoming heavily populated.
 This was too late for the Sugar Mill, which ceased production in September 1854, but was favourable for horse racing, which informally began in 1871.

 After much petitioning of the State Government by local residents, the Municipality of Canterbury was proclaimed on 17 March 1879.
 A Town Hall was opened in 1889, but eventually Campsie became a more important centre and the city administration was moved from Canterbury in 1962.

 The first post office opened in 1858, and the first official public school in 1878, and the district slowly developed.
 Canterbury Park Racecourse, on the northern bank of the Cooks River has been one of Sydney's major racetracks since 1871.